py-lama/pylogs/scripts/README.md

 4. **Context-Aware Logging**: Add context to your logs for better debugging.

 5. **Consistent Interface**: All components use the same logging interface, making it easier to understand and maintain.

+6. **Web Interface**: Access and filter logs through a convenient web interface using the `pylogs web` command.

 ### Configuration